facebook/wdt/README.md

 ### Main files

-* CMakeLists.txt, BUILD.txt
+* CMakeLists.txt, BUILD.md, .travis.yml, travis_linux.sh, travis_osx.sh
-Build definition file - use CMake to generate a Makefile or a project file for your favorite IDE - details in BUILD.txt
+Build definition file - use CMake to generate a Makefile or a project file for your favorite IDE - details in [BUILD.md](BUILD.md)

 * wdtCmdline.cpp